freya022/BotCommands-Website/docs/using-commands/application-commands/writing-slash-commands.md

         ```

 #### Using the filter
-Add a `@DeclarationFilter` on your command and reference your filter inside it.
+Add a [[DeclarationFilter]] on your command and reference your filter inside it.

 !!! example